Thewbi/tiger/chap5/README.md

 variable declaration, the next batch starts:

 ```
-type a = int
+type a = int    // type batch 1
-var b := 4
+var b := 4      // variable batch 1
-type a = string
+type a = string // type batch 2
 ```

-A language feature in tiger says: It is allowed to redeclare a type accross two distinct batches!
-It is not allowed to redeclare a type within the same batch!
+A language feature in tiger says:
+It is allowed to redeclare a type accross two distinct batches!
+It is *not* allowed to redeclare a type within the same batch!

 Make sure that redeclaring a variable is allowed if and only if, the two batches are separated by a declaration or something else.